neswatch/neswatch/README.md

 ## 💻 Development
 I am a big fan of Object-Oriented Programming and I enjoy solving coding problems on platforms like Codingame.
 I also like to participate in Clash of Codes on Codingame. 😄

-### 🕊️ Time to open sources !
-I would like to contribute in open source projects !
-Feel free to give me advices, I'm always eager to learn 😉 !

 >Thank you for taking the time to read about me.
 Feel free to connect with me on Github and let's code together! 😄